West Seattle Thursday: 4747 California @ Design Review; Summer Concerts at Hiawatha begin; State Senate candidates' forum; more!

-Thanks to Kersti Muul for those photos – a golden-crowned sparrow getting food for nestlings.
+Thanks to Kersti Muul for those photos – a white-crowned sparrow getting food for nestlings.
 On to highlights for the rest of today/tonight:

 WADING POOLS: Open today, per the Seattle Parks hotline.
 Check the schedules here.